dabeaz/curio/docs/reference.rst

 Cancellation Control
 --------------------

-.. function:: disable_cancellation()
+.. function:: disable_cancellation(coro=None)

    Disables the delivery of cancellation-related exceptions to the calling task.
 Cancellations will be delivered to the first blocking operation that's performed once cancellation delivery is reenabled.
-This function is used as a context manager (see example below).
+This function may be used to shield a single coroutine or used as a context manager (see example below).

-.. function:: enable_cancellation()
+.. function:: enable_cancellation(coro=None)

    Reenables the delivery of cancellation-related exceptions.
 This function is used as a context manager.
 It may only be used inside a context in which cancellation has been disabled.
+This function may be used to shield a single coroutine or used as a context manager (see example below).

 .. asyncfunction:: check_cancellation()